List of Monster Musume characters: Draco

 Draco (ドラコ, Dorako) is a Dragonewt, a lizard-like creature with dragon wings (which are not strong enough to allow her to fly) and a powerful tail.
-Draco dresses in style with elegant pants, shirt and a heavy trench coat.
-Draco attempts to chat up Miia when Miia and Kimihito (with Mero in tow) visit the local aquarium, but quickly starts bad-mouthing Kimihito (which riles Miia) and actually ends up groping Miia.
+Draco dresses in style with elegant pants, a shirt, and a heavy trench coat.
+Draco attempts to chat up Miia when she and Kimihito (with Mero in tow) visit the local aquarium, but quickly starts bad-mouthing Kimihito and actually ends up groping Miia.
 After Kimihito rescues Miia, it is discovered that "he" is actually female and a lesbian.

-Draco is blind to her own failings—she boasts about herself either out of narcissism or attempting to cover a bad case of self-doubt—and attempts to attack Kimihito, seeing him as an obstacle to Miia's heart (an attack thwarted by Suu, who proves that Draco apparently does share one trait with Miia --- the extreme sensitivity of the end of her tail).
+Draco is blind to her own failings — she boasts about herself either out of narcissism or attempting to cover a bad case of self-doubt — and attempts to attack Kimihito, seeing him as an obstacle to Miia's heart, only to be thwarted by Suu.
 After her first encounter with Miia and Kimihito, she is taken into custody by Ms. Smith and MON for being out without her host family and punished by being made to run a 40-kilometer marathon supervised by Polt; later, she is made to join Polt on a fishing expedition.
-Later, she transfers her attentions to Liz (see "Liz and Kinu" below), but her brash advances don't work, and her attempts to apologize to Miia for her previous behavior end up in a morass of misunderstanding with both Miia and Liz (thanks to Doppel's manipulation).
-She appears at the Inter-species Cultural Exchange Exposition as the tester for a home heating system, but is totally ignored by Miia and almost immediately suffers even more embarrassment when the swimsuit she is supposed to wear (as per her contract, which she didn't read completely) turns out to be for the wrong gender, as her employers didn't realize she was female.
-She follows Miia to her homeland, only to be ambushed and "molested" by the overly passionate Lamias (while they do discover their mistake in assigning Draco's gender, it apparently doesn't matter to them).
+Later, she turns her attention to Liz, but her brash advances don't work, and her attempts to apologize to Miia for her previous behavior end up in a muddle of misunderstandings with both Miia and Liz.
+She appears at the Inter-species Cultural Exchange Exposition as the tester for a home heating system, but is totally ignored by Miia and almost immediately suffers even more embarrassment when the swimsuit she is supposed to wear turns out to be for the wrong gender, as her employers didn't realize she was female.
+She follows Miia to her homeland, only to be ambushed and "molested" by the overly passionate Lamias, who, while discovering their mistake in assigning Draco's gender, apparently don't care.
 In Yoshino Origuchi's light novel Monster Girls on the Job (2020, Seven Seas Entertainment, ISBN 978-1-64827-559-3), Polt convinces Draco at act as a "doggy-girl" (as opposed to "bunny-girl") waitress at Polt's casino; Draco agrees only because she thought Miia was going to be there.